 Sometimes, you know exactly why your back is hurting.
-You lifted something awkwardly and felt the pain right away or maybe you have had warning signs for years that like stiffness and rare occasions or irritability that you put down to your bad posture or getting older.
+You lifted something awkwardly and felt the pain right away or maybe you’ve had warning signs for years, like stiffness or irritability that you put down to your bad posture or getting older.

 But often the source of our back pain can feel like a mystery.

 We need to remember that our lumbar spine (lower back), plays a crucial role in supporting the weight of our upper body.
-It’s responsible for everyday movements, such as bending, twisting and coordinates with our hips, pelvis, legs, feet upper trunk and arms.
-Due to our everyday use, sometimes the bones, muscles, ligaments, disks, or our nerves can get overloaded causing pain in the lower back.
+It’s responsible for everyday movements, such as bending, twisting and coordinates with our hips, pelvis, legs, feet, upper trunk and arms.
+Due to our everyday use, sometimes the bones, muscles, ligaments, discs, or our nerves can get overloaded causing pain in the lower back.